 I Am Currently on A Tier 2 Visa, Are There Quicker Options To ILR?

 For thousands of UK migrants each year, reaching the point of indefinite leave to remain (ILR) eligibility represents an important landmark.
 Not only does ILR allow the individual to remain permanently, but it also means they are free of immigration control, they are able to seek public funds, and they are no longer required to pay the NHS healthcare surcharge.
 Little wonder then that securing ILR is so valuable to those who have come to the UK for a new life for themselves and their family.
 If you are on a Tier 2 work visa, in order to reach the point of eligibility for indefinite leave to remain (ILR), you will require five years of continuous residence before you can apply.
-But, with careful planning, you may be able to switch into another immigration route which will accelerate the process of reaching ILR.
+But, with careful planning, you may be able to switch to another immigration route which will accelerate the process of reaching ILR.
 In this article, we will explain the options to reduce the time to ILR and how you can make the switch.

 What are the accelerated routes to achieving ILR?

-These are quite different visa routes; the investor visa relies on the applicant having a large amount of funds to invest in the UK, whereas the innovator is predicated on having a novel and viable business idea.
+These are quite different visa routes; the investor visa relies on the applicant having a large number of funds to invest in the UK, whereas the innovator is predicated on having a novel and viable business idea.